maintainer-org/maintainer/README.md

 1. `docker build -t maintainer .` builds real image from `Dockerfile`.
 It simply copys binary `maintainer` into the image and install some dependencies such as git and github_changelog_generator.

 This way is inspired by [caicloud/cyclone](https://github.com/caicloud/cyclone).
 It could reduce the size of image significantly.

+## Acknowledgments

+* Thanks [github.com/spf13/cobra](https://github.com/spf13/cobra) for its powerful CLI generator.
+* Thanks [github_changelog_generator](https://github.com/skywinder/github-changelog-generator) which is the source of the idea.